ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-subsite-sampling/soil-subsite-sampling-mapping.md

 These observations are recorded for each site during a site visit.

-If a depth of 30 cm cannot be achieved after three attempts, record what digging was Stopped by and sample down to the depth achieved.
+If a depth of 30 cm cannot be achieved after three attempts, record what digging was stopped by and sample down to the depth achieved.

 Record if the horizon is ‘Typical’ or ‘Atypical’ of the 1 m+ soil pit observations.
-If it is atypical, record Atypicality comments.
+If it is atypical, record atypicality comments.

 ### Diagram